niwinz/niwibe-site/content/blog/2015-03-09-expression-problem.md

 The *Expression problem* is a new name to an old problem.

-In my opinon, you probably do not care about it until know it, And besides kwnow how you can solve that situations (problems) with much better approaches using more expressive languages.
+In my opinon, you probably do not care about it until know it.
+This article tries make a little and practical introduction to expression problem situations and explain how them can be solved with clojure protocols.

-Instead of try explain the problem defintion, let's go to see a real example and how we can solve it in most expressive way.

 ## A little introduction ##